 We are excited that four Black women, anchored by Sha’Carri Richardson, won gold in the 4×100 relay.
 It’s the 12th time we’ve won, but we know sisters from other countries are on our heels.
 However, including Gabby Thomas in the runners’ lineup increased their likelihood of securing a win.

-Black women are integral to team wins throughout the Olympic Games from gymnastics to swimming.
+Black girls are integral to team wins throughout the Olympic Games from gymnastics to swimming.
 But to see us represented in events like fencing, where Lauren Scruggs, the first Black woman to win an individual medal in foil, is indeed magical.
 She won a silver medal in the finals against her teammate, Lee Keifer.
 Then, Scruggs was the anchor when the team played against Italy and helped them win gold.
 She’s 21 and a first-time Olympian, to boot.

 Let’s continue to take our magic and talents to new horizons and conquer them.